1871fotc/fotc/CONTRIBUTING.md

 Thanks for being here.
-[Read about contributing](https://stephen-gates.github.io/report-gallery/site/about/) on the [LeanIX Report Gallery site](https://stephen-gates.github.io/report-gallery/site/).
+[Read about contributing](https://stephen-gates.github.io/fotc/site/about/legal) on the [Friends of Toowong Cemetery site](https://stephen-gates.github.io/fotc/site/).